-13 Tips for Cheaper Life Insurance Premiums
+13 Tips for the Cheapest Life Insurance in the UK

 As policyholders, we may never see the benefits of our life insurance policies ourselves, but it is one of the most important, rewarding and reassuring monthly payments we can make.
 It’s certainly worth a lot more than the Netflix subscriptions we all fork out for each month!

-Here are our quick tips for getting the cheapest life insurance for you:
+To help reduce the cost of your premiums, here are our quick tips for getting the cheapest life insurance for you:

 Smokers are likely to pay as much as 100% more than the equivalent non-smoker for their life insurance, as a result of the well-known and proven health risks associated.

 That could be as much as £75 more per month in premiums for a comprehensive package in the UK, which is enough to put anyone off smoking!

 You’ll always be asked if you smoke when you take out insurance, even if it’s for an over 50s plan with no medical check, but it’s imperative that you’re truthful (see tip 12).